hazelcast/hazelcast-code-samples/hazelcast-integration/README.md

 	Example of migrating from JPA to Hazelcast with Spring Data
 - <h3>spring-hibernate-2ndlevel-cache</h3>
 	Implementation of spring and hibernate 2nd level cache integration of hazelcast as customer managing application.
-- <h3>spring-jcache</h3>
-	Implementation of spring jcache integration with Hazelcast.
-- <h3>spring-security</h3>
-	Implementation of spring security integration with Hazelcast.
-- <h3>spring-transaction-manager</h3>
-	Implementation of Spring's `PlatformTransactionManager` to use Hazelcast's transactional data structures to demonstrate `HazelcastTransactionManager`.
 - <h3>springaware-annotation</h3>
 	Example usage of SpringAware annotation.
 - <h3>springaware-caching-jcache</h3>